tadewoosh/F103_Bootloader/README.md

 	appEntry();
 }
 ```
-What it does is calculates the addresses of the `appStack`, the `appEntry`, configures the vector table offset for interrupts, configures the new stack pointer and launches the app.
+This function calculates the addresses of the `appStack`, the `appEntry`, configures the vector table offset for interrupts, configures the new stack pointer and launches the app.
 This function never returns, so no code after it in the bootloader will execute.
-It is a good practise to leave an infinite loop afterwards in case something went wrong.
+It is a good practise though, to leave an infinite loop afterwards in case something went wrong.